Ki te kore nga putake e mākukungia e kore te rākau e tupu

 Our Trustees

-Our Trust draws on the expertise of a range of people who have worked in whānau and community development at a local, regional and national level.
-This unique blend of experiences, backgrounds and qualifications helps WACT to develop and deliver innovative services specific to the communities we work in.
+Our Trust harnesses the diverse expertise of individuals with extensive experience in whānau and community development at local, regional, and national levels.
+This unique combination of skills, perspectives, and qualifications enables WACT to design and deliver innovative, community-specific services tailored to the needs of those we serve.

 Jonathon Hagger - Chairperson